raymerta/battleship/README.md

 # Testing

-## Selecting server
+## Selecting server [Done]

 - open Chrome browser, type 'http://localhost:10001/'
 - pick one of the servers

 expected result: user redirected to insert name page

-## Dynamically update server
+## Dynamically update server [Need to refresh the page to update the list]

 - open Chrome browser, type 'http://localhost:10001/'
 - remove row from the list or add new list

 expected result: without refreshing browser, server updated

-## Insert username to server
+## Insert username to server [Done]

 - in insert username page, insert new username that never exist before
 - press submit button

 expected result: can create username, redirected to game session page

-## Insert same username to same server
+## Insert same username to same server [Done]

-- in insert username page, insert new username that never exist before
+- in insert username page, insert new username that exist before
 - press submit button

-expected result: can't create username, stay in the page with error message
+expected result: can't create username, stay in the page with error message, showing the error message 'Given username is already taken.
+Please choose another.'

-## Insert same username to different server
+## Insert same username to different server [Doesn't pass, it shows Given username is already taken.
+Please choose another.]

 - in insert username page, insert new username that never exist before
 - press submit button

 expected result: can create username, redirected to game session page

-## create new game
+## create new game [Done]

+- open Chrome browser, type 'http://localhost:10001/'
+- pick one of the servers
+- insert unique username
+- select 'New Game'
+- Specefiy Number of players/ Game Tile Size and click Sumbit

+Expected result: game started

 ## select existing game